giffgaff/argo-helm/charts/argo-workflows/README.md

 # Argo Workflows Chart

 This is a **community maintained** chart.
-It is used to set up argo and it's needed dependencies through one command.
+It is used to set up argo and its needed dependencies through one command.
 This is used in conjunction with [helm](https://github.com/kubernetes/helm).

 If you want your deployment of this helm chart to most closely match the [argo CLI](https://github.com/argoproj/argo-workflows), you should deploy it in the `kube-system` namespace.

 ## Pre-Requisites

 This chart uses an install hook to configure the CRD definition.
-Installation of CRDs is a somewhat privileged process in itself and in RBAC enabled clusters the `default` service account for namespaces does not typically have the ability to do create these.
+Installation of CRDs is a somewhat privileged process in itself and in RBAC enabled clusters the `default` service account for namespaces does not typically have the ability to create these.

 A few options are:

-- Manually create a ServiceAccount in the Namespace which your release will be deployed w/ appropriate bindings to perform this action and set the `serviceAccountName` field in the Workflow spec
+- Manually create a ServiceAccount in the Namespace in which your release will be deployed w/ appropriate bindings to perform this action and set the `serviceAccountName` field in the Workflow spec
 - Augment the `default` ServiceAccount permissions in the Namespace in which your Release is deployed to have the appropriate permissions

 ## Usage Notes

 ### Workflow controller

 This chart defaults to setting the `controller.instanceID.enabled` to `false` now, which means the deployed controller will act upon any workflow deployed to the cluster.
-If you would like to limit the behavior and deploy multiple workflow controllers, please use the `controller.instanceID.enabled` attribute along with one of it's configuration options to set the `instanceID` of the workflow controller to be properly scoped for your needs.
+If you would like to limit the behavior and deploy multiple workflow controllers, please use the `controller.instanceID.enabled` attribute along with one of its configuration options to set the `instanceID` of the workflow controller to be properly scoped for your needs.

 ### Workflow server authentication